nextbharat-sic/agile6th_dairy_application/README.md

-# Dairy Manager 🐄📱
+# Kisan Diary 🐄📱

 A modern, cross-platform dairy management app built with Flutter and Firebase.
-Dairy Manager empowers dairy farmers and businesses to track milk production, manage expenses, generate insightful reports, and streamline daily operations—all in a beautiful, responsive, and multilingual interface.
+Kisan Diary empowers dairy farmers and businesses to track milk production, manage expenses, generate insightful reports, and streamline daily operations—all in a beautiful, responsive, and multilingual interface.

 ---